Jayashree Ramadas

 Jayashree Ramadas (née Taskar) is an Indian educationist.
 She was the Centre Director (2011–2016) of Homi Bhabha Centre for Science Education (HBCSE), a National Centre of the Tata Institute of Fundamental Research (TIFR) in Mumbai, India.
 In her capacity as a professor she teaches graduate courses related to cognition and science education.
 She is also a member of the International Union of Pure and Applied Physics and International Committee on Physics Education.
 Ramadas was appointed Dean, HBCSE, in November, 2008, and in June 2011, was appointed the Centre Director.
 She is currently Professor at the TIFR Centre for Interdisciplinary Studies, Hyderabad.

 Early life

 Jayashree Ramadas (Taskar) was born in Bombay (now Mumbai) in 1954.
 Her father was a telecommunication engineer.
 Her early schooling was in St. Thomas' School, Delhi, following which she studied for a year at American School, Baghdad, and completed her schooling from St. Helena's School, Pune.
 She studied in Fergusson College, Pune, and obtained her master's degree in Physics from IIT Kanpur in 1976..
 She went on to do her doctoral studies in Science Education at HBCSE.
-Her PhD devree was awardex by Pune University.
+Her PhD devree was awarded by Pune University.
 Hers was possibly the first thesis on Science Education in India.